ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 For example, the average duration of time of a lock to be held by a sender gateway may inform the receiver gateway about delay expectations.

-The network capabilities list is as follows:
+The gateway and network capabilities list is as follows:

 - gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) used by a gateway to sign claims.